 Selected Photographs from the archive.

 Our aims are

 We put on displays and workshops about specific topics throughout the year and carry out oral history interviews.
-Recent projects and events have included a history of transport, WW1 in Arnside; tourism in Arnside, the history of schools in Arnside, Houses in Arnside and the Maritime Heritage of Arnside.
+Recent projects and events have included a history of transport, WW1 in Arnside; tourism in Arnside, the history of schools in Arnside, Shops and Hotels, Houses in Arnside and the Maritime Heritage of Arnside.